Reducing family homelessness

 In its corner are powerful partners:

-- Nonprofits that created the OneRoof project
+- Nonprofits that created the OneRoof project and developed the community’s first Housing Retention Specialist

 - City and county leaders, who embraced the Housing Clinic model and funded its first coordinator and housing navigator